-Reserve Bank of New Zealand
+Reserve bank of New Zealand

 The banking industry in New Zealand is prudentially supervised by the Reserve Bank.
-The Reserve Bank's powers are set out in the Reserve Bank of New Zealand Act 1989 (the 'Act').
+The Reserve Bank's purpose, objectives and powers are set out in the Reserve Bank of New Zealand Act 2021 (the RBNZ Act) and the Banking (Prudential Supervision) Act 1989 respectively.
 In general, the Reserve Bank: